 In the end it was an allied victory.
 The resulting Treaty of Paris (the first since the Napoleonic Wars) gave the Danubian Principality of Moldavia the Budjak, both Moldavia and Wallachia autonomy (to be monitored by the victorious powers; this set off the final chain of events culminating in the official formation of Romania

 a few years later) and demilitarized the Black Sea (and unimportantly, the Russian-controlled Åland Islands in Finland).

 Russia's setback also instituted greater reforms in the military, which it would put to good use when they fought Turkey again 20 years later.
 The British military also underwent drastic reforms after their poor performance in this conflict (the aforementioned Light Brigade fiasco in particular having drawn enormous

 criticism, even if the actual charge was seen as heroic at the time), especially in medicine, sanitation and officer selection.

 Recent historians (Trevor Royle, Orlando Figes) argue that the Crimean War had farther-reaching impact than is generally thought, even beyond medical and military reforms.
-The unification of Italy was an indirect result of Sardinia's participation in the war (see below).
+The unification of Italy was an indirect result of the Piedmontese Kingdom's participation in the war (see below).
 The blocking of Russian expansion into Eastern Europe, and waning of Austrian power, left a power vacuum which was ultimately filled by a soon-to-be-unified Germany.
 Turkish nationalism was also stirred by their role in the conflict.
 All of these had drastic consequences a few decades later

 .
 It was also the first time in the "modern" era that France and Britain cooperated heavily in a military conflict, which was particularly notable as a few decades prior, the two had been at each other's throats as primary belligerents in the greatest war the world had yet known